 The passage informs us that three "men" (enosh) appeared to Abraham (18:2; cf. 18:16,22).
 Since God is not a man (Numbers 23:19), this may also be the reason that some Trinitarians conveniently prefer to identify these three men as three "visitors."
 The God of Abraham, Isaac, and Jacob, was not three men.

 The account does not say Abraham saw Yahweh/God and two men.
 It says three men appeared to him.
-Hence, we should not suppose that two of the visitors belonged to one category but the third visitor belonged to another category.
+Hence, we should not suppose that two of the visitors belonged to one category of being but the third visitor belonged to another category.
 All three visitors are categorized in the same manner: men.
-It is also common normal in the Old Testament Scriptures to identify appearing angels as "men."
+It is also normal in the Scriptures to identify heavenly angels as "men."
 It was not normal to describe God as a man.

 Let brotherly love abide.
-Do not neglect to show hospitality to strangers, for by this some have entertained angels unaware.
+Do not neglect to show hospitality to strangers, for by this some have entertained angels/messengers unaware.
 Hebrews 13:1-2

 Abraham was very hospitable to these three visitors (18:4-8).
 The Hebrews writer may be reminding his Hebrew audience to be hospitable to their Christian by alluding to Abraham's hospitality toward these angels.